AGPT registrar training handbook

 The GP Support Program

 The RACGP is committed to fostering a culture of self care amongst GPs.
+See the RACGP GP wellbeing webpage for self-care resources and support services.
 The GP Support Program is a free service available to all RACGP members.

 You can access professional advice to help cope with personal and work-related issues that can impact on your wellbeing, workplace morale, performance and safety, and psychological health.
 For more information, refer to the GP Support Program.